Niten001/NodeJS_API_Skills_Assessment/README.md

 # Simple Node.js API Skills Assessment

-A simple skills assesment task to pull data from an API \([https://api.publicapis.org/entries](https://api.publicapis.org/entries)\), manipulate the data based on arguments passed to the program at run-time and return the number of entries and the entries themselves that match the query as a JSON object.
+A simple skills assessment task to pull data from an API \([https://api.publicapis.org/entries](https://api.publicapis.org/entries)\), manipulate the data based on arguments passed to the program at run-time and return the number of entries and the entries themselves that match the query as a JSON object.

 This repository containers the entire code based used to achieve this goal including all source code, full documentation on the contents of this repository and instructions on how to setup a development environment and run the program.